Sargueil-CiTCoM/ipasuite-docs/source/stepbystep.md

 ## Reactivity Normalization

-Reactivity is Normalized from raw reactivity extracted from QuShape.
+Reactivity is normalized from raw reactivity extracted from QuShape.

 Parameters :

 reactive_nucleotides
 :  Nucleotides which are affected by the SHAPE probe used

 low_norm_reactivity_threshold
 :  normalized reactivity threshold above which reactivity is not considered as significant, and then clipped to 0